 Are you still using email for customer support?
 Do you find it extremely difficult to track and prioritize important customer requests?
 Are you fed up of setting up multiple folder structures and complicated color coded tags to filter your emails?
 Are you looking for a way to streamline how you handle customer support?
-While you were searching for a solution, you might have stumbled across the term “ticketing software”.
+While you were searching for a solution, you might have stumbled across the term “ticketing software” or “ticketing system”.
 If you’re wondering what it is and how it can make your customer support better, you are in the right place.
 Here’s an overview of what you’ll be looking at:

 Let’s say you’re an online retailer selling T-shirts on your website.
 You probably get a lot of queries from customers on a variety of issues everyday.
 The queries can range from size issues to billing concerns to expected delivery dates and requests for new designs.
 Based on the size of your business, you would have set up multiple channels for your customers to reach out to you.
 Some customers might prefer conventional channels like phone or email, while others might hit you up on social media platforms like Facebook or Twitter.
 Regardless of the medium used for communication, the customers’ primary concern will remain instantaneous replies and quick resolutions.
 They will also expect you to keep a track of how their issues have progressed (irrespective of which channel they used previously to address their concern) and give them timely updates on the same.
 This is where an online ticketing software comes in.

 As there is a single location where all your requests from multiple channels are stored, you can categorize and prioritize these tickets, and decide how you want to go about responding to each customer.